Jus-Be/orin-ayo/README.md

 It recognises other non-keyboard USB MIDI controllers (like Artiphon Instrument 1 or Chorda) and enables them to be used as an arranger controller as well.
 Note that only the first five pads are used like a guitar controller.
 The strum bridge pads are used to provide control (strum, start/stop, fill, next/prev section).

-It has an internal arranger engine implemented in JavaScript that can play Yamaha SFFx or Ketron KST files.
+It has an internal arranger engine implemented in JavaScript that can play Yamaha SFFx, Casio AC7 or Ketron KST files.

 It has an internal synth engine (based on [https://github.com/gree/sf2synth.js/](sf2synth.js)) that can play the styles using sound font (sf2) files with WebAudio.